pip-services/pip-services-docs/content/en/python/components/cache/cache_entry.md

 linkTitle: "CacheEntry"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >
-    Data object to store cached values with their keys used by [MemoryCache](../memory_cache)
+    Data object to store cached values with their keys used by [MemoryCache](../memory_cache).
 ---

+### Description

+The CacheEntry class allows you to create a data object that can be used to store cached values with their keys used by [MemoryCache](../memory_cache).

 ### Constructors
 Creates a new instance of the cache entry and assigns its values.